nimahbub/MSc-Project/README.md

 ## Machine Learning Model
----

-* Framework : ---
-* Architecture : ---
-* Validation Accuracy : ---
+#### For installing dependency:
+  - run Model/requirements.txt

-#### How to train
+#### How to train and evaluate model

----
+- run Model/model_training.py
+- run Model/evaluation.py

 #### How It Works

-The input image dataset is converted to tensor and is passed through a --- model, returning an output value corresponding to the plant disease.
-Input image tensor is passed through ---four--- convolutional layers and then flattened and inputted to fully connected layers.
+The input image dataset is normalized and augmented and is passed through a LCNN model, returning an output value corresponding to the plant disease.

 ## App